Client certificates

 Configure Okta as a CA with static SCEP challenge for Windows using Workspace ONE

-Configure Okta as a CA with dynamic SCEP challenge for macOS using Jamf Pro
+Configure Okta as a CA with dynamic SCEP challenge for macOS with Jamf Pro

 Configure Okta as a CA with delegated SCEP challenge for Windows using MEM (formally Intune)